Get Involved with Sustainability-Related Student Organizations

 Members of the WKU Horticulture Club plant, propagate, and care for the various plant species in the WKU greenhouse.
 A few times a year, we sell plants, primarily succulents, on campus in order to raise funds for our endeavors.
 We spend time volunteering at local places such as the Baker Arboretum doing work such as weeding, planting, and mulching.
 Our volunteerism not only improves our city, but also allows us to become more connected with our community.
 The WKU Horticulture Club is open to any WKU student regardless of experience and major.
 We promote a soothing environment in which students can learn about plant species, how to care for plants, and serve in their community.
 Follow @wkuhortclub on Instagram for updates.

 SGA Sustainability Committee focuses on incorporating sustainability into university academics and demonstrating sustainability in operational practices as good stewards of resources and a model of exemplary practices for campus.
 This committee works on a myriad issues facing many college campuses and communities across the United States such as recycling, paper usage, renewable energy, reducing the university carbon footprint.
 Members collaborate on projects and events such as the annual Earth Day Festival.
 This committee is open to everyone.
 You do not have to be a member of Student Government Association to join.
-For more information contact committee chair, Jayden Thomas, at email@example.com.
-Time and Location of Fall 2019 meetings TBA
+Spring 2020 committee chair and meeting times TBA.

 WISE is a pre-professional group that is open to all students who are interested in the support of diversity within STEM fields.
 Our mission, as stated in our bylaws, is to provide a system of support for individuals, especially females, within math and science fields; to provide resources to further academic goals for said persons; and to sponsor events and outreach to the community with the goal of furthering interest and awareness of STEM fields.